About the Rubery area

 Rubery village is in the Bromsgrove District of Worcestershire, whilst part of the village also forms a southern suburb of Birmingham.

-The word ‘Rubery’ comes from the old English word ‘rowberry’, meaning ‘a rough hill’, most likely associated due to Rubery’s close proximity to the Lickey Hills beauty spot.
+The word ‘Rubery’ comes from the old English word ‘rowberry’, meaning ‘a rough hill’, most likely associated with Rubery’s proximity to the Lickey Hills beauty spot.

 Located in a mainly suburban district, the majority of Rubery has been designated to homes and businesses.
 However, the nearby Lickey Hills offers a green backdrop with nature and tranquillity situated within close distance.